influxdata/influxdb/CONTRIBUTING.md

 Bug reports
 ---------------
 Before you file an issue, please search existing issues in case it has already been filed, or perhaps even fixed.
 If you file an issue, please include the following.
+* Full details of your operating system (or distribution) e.g. 64-bit Ubuntu 14.04.
 * The version of InfluxDB you are running
 * Whether you installed it using a pre-built package, or built it from source.
 * A small test case, if applicable, that demonstrates the issues.
 Test cases should be in the form of `curl` commands.
 For example: